cbusch-pivotal/pivotal-perficient-stl-workshop/README.md

 - Scaling Applications with Autoscaler and CLI
 - Deploying container workloads to PKS

-**working list of possible topics**
+_This workshop is intended for: Managers, Architects, Developers, Operators and Infrastructure teams to learn about cloud-native architecture and Pivotal Cloud Foundry._

+__NOTE__: Space is limited.
+Please register for the workshop [here](http://connect.pivotal.io/PCF-Spring-Workshop-Pivotal-Perficient.html) today.

+##Other Events of Interest
+- [SpringOne Tour by Pivotal](https://springonetour.io/), [St. Louis May 30-31 at T-Rex](https://springonetour.io/2018/st-louis).
+Cloud-Native Java From the Source: The SpringOne Tour brings the best Cloud-Native Java content from our flagship conference directly to you.
+In 2 days, you’ll learn about both traditional monolithic and modern, Cloud-Native Java from the source.
+Experience valuable facetime with expert Pivotal speakers in both traditional presentation and informal open space discussions about modern Application Development, DevOps, CI/CD, Cloud and more.
+- Stay informed for the [2018 SpringOne Platform by Pivotal](https://springoneplatform.io/) to be held in Sept.
+24-27 in Washington, D.C.
+- ...

+#Pivotal / Perficient team working list
-- Cloud Native arch and security (Pivotal)
+1. Cloud Native arch and security (Pivotal)
-- PCF 2.0 - Pivotal Application Service (PAS) and Pivotal Container Service (PKS) Overview (Pivotal)
+1. PCF 2.0 - Pivotal Application Service (PAS) and Pivotal Container Service (PKS) Overview (Pivotal)
-- What's new in PCF 2.1 (Pivotal)
+1. What's new in PCF 2.1 (Pivotal)
-- Deploying apps in containers to PKS (chris)
+1. Deploying apps in containers to PKS (chris)
-- Developing apps with .Net and Windows 2016 for PCF (chris)
+1. Developing apps with .Net and Windows 2016 for PCF (chris)
-- Spring Boot 2.0, Actuator Security, Spring Cloud and Spring Cloud Data Flow (SCDF) for PCF (dave & chris)
+1. Spring Boot 2.0, Actuator Security, Spring Cloud and Spring Cloud Data Flow (SCDF) for PCF (dave & chris)
-- PAS Deployment Basics and using SCDF (prft? - create datasource, load data, create flow to transform and push to a destination)
+1. PAS Deployment Basics and using SCDF (prft? - create datasource, load data, create flow to transform and push to a destination)
-- Scaling Applications with the new Autoscaler and CLI (slides)
+1. Scaling Applications with the new Autoscaler and CLI (slides)
-- PCF Metrics and PCF Healthwatch (chris)
+1. PCF Metrics and PCF Healthwatch (chris)

-# ORIGINAL MATERIAL FROM LAST YEAR
-**Events**
-- Visit [registration](https://pivotal.io/event/cloud-native-workshop/stl) for this workshop.
-- Registration is open for the [Pivotal Cloud Native Roadshow](https://pivotal.io/event/pivotal-cloud-native-roadshow/stlouis) being presented on November 14th, 2016, at Washington University Knight Center.
-- Stay informed for the [2017 SpringOne Platform](https://springoneplatform.io/) to be held in San Francisco, CA, December 4-7, 2017.

-## Agenda
+## Draft Agenda

 Time | Session
 ---- | -------
 8:30 AM - 9:00 AM | _Registration and Breakfast_
-9:00 AM - 9:30 AM | _Session 1: Cloud Native Architectures & Frameworks_ (Steve)
+9:00 AM - 9:30 AM | _Session 1: Cloud Native Architectures & Security_ __(Pivotal -> Steve)__
-9:30 AM - 11:30 AM | _Session 2: Pivotal Cloud Foundry Overview with Labs*_ (Chris)
+9:30 AM - 10:30 AM | _Session 2: Pivotal Cloud Foundry (PCF)2.0 Overview with Pivotal Application Service (PAS) and Pivotal Container Service (PKS)_ __(Pivotal -> Chris)__
+10:30 AM - 10:45 AM | _Break_
+10:45 AM - 11:15 AM | _Session 3: What's new in PCF 2.1?_ __(Pivotal -> Sharath)__
-11:30 AM - 12:00 PM | _Session 3: Spring Boot and Actuator with Labs*_ (Sharath)
+11:15 AM - 12:00 PM | _Session 4: PCF Application Deployment Labs_ __(Perficient)__
-12:00 PM - 1:00 PM | _Working Lunch with Guest Speaker from Perficient - Discussion about a Project_ (TBD)
+12:00 PM - 1:00 PM | _Working Lunch with Perficient guest speaker - Project Experiences_ __(Perficient)__
-1:00 PM - 2:00 PM | _Session 4: Spring Data on Cloud Foundry with Labs*_ (Steve)
+1:00 PM - 2:00 PM | _Session 5: Spring Boot and Actuator with Lab_ __(Pivotal / Perficient)__
-2:00 PM - 3:00 PM | _Session 5: Spring Cloud Services on Cloud Foundry_ (Navjot)
+2:00 PM - 3:00 PM | _Session 6: Spring Cloud Data Flow on PCF with Lab_ __()__
-3:00 PM - 4:00 PM | _Session 6: Route Services with Apigee with Labs*_ (Navjot)
+3:00 PM - 4:00 PM | _Session 7: Scaling Apps with the new Autoscaler CLI with Lab_ __()__
 4:00 PM - 4:30 PM | _Wrap-up, Q&A, Course evaluation_

 _*See [Course Materials](#course-materials) section below for slides and labs_